-Table 4.27: EmbossingItem Element (Sheet 1 of 2)
+Table 4.27: EmbossingItem Element

 NAME DATA TYPE DESCRIPTION Direction ? enumeration The direction of the image.
-Allowed value is from: ▶ EmbossDirection.
+Allowed value is from: EmbossDirection.
 EmbossingType enumeration The embossing type required.
 Allowed value is from: ▶ EmbossType.
 Face ? enumeration Position of the embossing on the product.
 Allowed value is from: • Face.
-FoilColor? enumeration Defines the color of the foil material that is used for embossing.
+FoilColor ? enumeration Defines the color of the foil material that is used for embossing.
 Allowed value is from: NamedColor.
-FoilColorDetails? string A more specific, specialized or site-defined name for the color.
+FoilColorDetails ? string A more specific, specialized or site-defined name for the color.
 If @FoilColorDetails is supplied, @FoilColor SHOULD also be supplied. @FoilColorDetails SHOULD be used to specify specialized foil properties such as holographic or transparent foils.
 Example combinations of @FoilColor and @FoilColorDetails include: Holographic foils: @FoilColor="Silver" and @FoilColorDetails="Holographic".
 Matte transparent foil: @FoilColor="White" and @FoilColorDetails="TransparentMatte".
-Height? float The height of the levels.
+Height ? float The height of the levels.
 This value specifies the vertical distance between the highest and lowest point of the stamp, regardless of the value of @Direction.
 ImageSize ?
 XYPair The size of the bounding box of one single image.
+Position ?
+XYPair Position of the lower left corner of the bounding box of the embossed image in the coordinate system of the surface of the Component that is selected by @Face.
+Separation ?
+NMTOKEN @Separation identifies the separation within the PDL whose color values SHALL be used as the embossing values.
+A value of 0.0 in the PDL SHALL specify no embossing, a value of 1.0 in the PDL SHALL specify embossing with full depth.
+If a ResourceSet/Resource/Color element is specified for this separation, the value of Color/@ColorType SHALL be "DieLine".
+ToolName ?
+NMTOKEN Name of the embossing tool.